 Michael McQuown should be applauded for developing a wraparound story that is an intriguing standalone story in its own right, while also integrating key plot elements that feed into the adjoining short stories throughout the anthology.
 As mentioned earlier, the ending of the wraparound story (and the film) has an unforgettable plot twist that ties directly back to the opening scene of the film, which is certain to play out as a mind-bending experience for many viewers.

 Update [11/20/2016]: To Catch a Demon is one of the beneficiaries of the updated special effects and editing in the final version of the film we reviewed.
 The tight editing and seamless visual effects during the climactic ending of the film elevate this near perfect narrative to new heights.
-Of all of The Dark Tapes segments, To Catch a Demon is the one that most closely hearkens back to the classic 1963 series, The Outer Limits—the visuals, pseudo-science story, and tone of To Catch a Demon would feel home in a modern incarnation of the series.
+The wraparound story, To Catch a Demon hearkens back to the classic 1963 series, The Outer Limits—the visuals, pseudo-science story, and tone of To Catch a Demon would feel home in a modern incarnation of the series.

 The Hunters and the Hunted